LogtalkDotOrg/logtalk3/scripts/docker/portable/README.md

 -------

 * `/source`
-The work directory where Logtalk is started.
+The working directory where Logtalk is started.
 The source of your project can be mounted here.